-This study is about the pursuit of Qatar with its significant in the Middle East region, whether positively or negatively through determinants and capabilities, it has to undertake such regional role towards the countries of the region's issues that they could affect negatively on its strategic interests.
+In this context, the study aimed to analyzing the pursuit of Qatar with its significant in the Middle East region, whether positively or negatively through determinants and capabilities, it has to undertake such regional role towards the countries of the region's issues that they could affect negatively on its strategic interests.
 The pursuit of the State of Qatar to play influential roles in the international systems makes the decision-makers realize the necessity to work through international organizations, activate their membership, and participate in various international and regional forums.
 This matter granted Qatar a strong base of the successful diplomatic action and an experience in hosting and organizing important global conferences.
-Thus, this study is divided into three chapters: The first chapter deals with the types of Qatari domestic determinants; the second addresses the determinants of the Qatari role concerning the regional system; and the third displays the regional powers competing for the role of Qatar.
+Therefore, this study purposes to: